-The Company recorded a \$0.6 million foreign exchange gain for the six months ended June 30, 2020 versus a loss of \$0.3 million in 2019.
+The Company recorded a \$0.5 million foreign exchange gain for the nine months ended September 30, 2020 versus a loss of \$0.1 million in 2019.
 Foreign exchange gains and losses arise from the translation of net monetary assets or liabilities that are held in U.S. dollars.
-The foreign exchange gains incurred during the six months ended June 30, 2020 are attributable to the translation of U.S. dollar-denominated monetary assets which appreciated against the Canadian dollar.
-The Canadian dollar weakened significantly versus the US dollar since the end of 2019 due to weak energy commodity prices and general financial market uncertainty.
+The foreign exchange gains incurred during the nine months ended September 30, 2020 are attributable to the translation of U.S. dollar-denominated monetary assets which appreciated against the Canadian dollar.